 According to the most recent BSA Global Software Study (published in June 2018), the commercial value of unlicensed software globally is $46.3 billion, and 37% of software installed on personal computers is unlicensed.
 While these numbers are down slightly from the 2016 Global Software Survey, they underscore the fact that the use of unlicensed software is still widespread and carries a significant economic impact for both software vendors and their customers.

-As noted above, software vendors suffer a significant loss of revenue due to software piracy.
+As noted above, software vendors suffer a significant loss of revenue.
 In addition to the fiscal and legal liabilities faced by users of pirated software, the recent BSA survey also highlights the risk of malware as a top concern:

-Software vendors are using software license compliance analytics solutions like Revulytics Compliance Intelligence to detect software piracy and enable vendors to identify and convert unpaid users to paying customers.
-Since 2010 Revulytics customer license compliance programs have generated more than $2.4 billion in new software license revenue.
+Software vendors are using software license compliance analytics to detect and enable vendors to identify and convert unpaid users to paying customers.

 Licensing is a key foundational strategy, but the common refrain is that “licensing keeps honest customers honest.”
 The challenge for vendors is that the primary attack vector for those who crack software is to disable or bypass licensing altogether.
 In addition to enabling unlicensed use, this also cuts the flow of any infringement or metering data that might be sent to the vendor.
 Fortunately, disabling compliance analytics technology isn’t a priority for crackers, because it doesn’t interfere with their goal of getting applications to run without licensing or activation.
 As a result, vendors can analyze this data to build data-driven software license compliance programs that turn infringement reports into actionable leads and revenue pipelines.

-Finally, while software vendors need to do their due diligence to keep the channels clean using takedown notices to remove pirated software, these efforts often resemble a game of whac-a-mole, where new versions pop up as soon as one comes down.
-With all these factors in mind, many software vendors have stopped looking at software piracy as a problem that can be prevented, and instead view it as an opportunity to grow revenue and build new customer relationships.
+Finally, while software vendors need to do their due diligence to keep the channels clean using take-down notices to remove pirated software, these efforts often resemble a game of whac-a-mole, where new versions pop up as soon as one comes down.
+With all these factors in mind, many software vendors have stopped looking at this as a problem that can be prevented, and instead view it as an opportunity to grow revenue and build new customer relationships.

 Vice President, Products & Strategy at Revulytics